-At the Short Program / Short Dance one randomly selected Skater in each discipline shall be tested.
-In Pair Skating and Ice Dance either the man or the lady, shall be tested and shall be selected by random draw.
+After At the Short Program / Short Dance one randomly selected Skater in each discipline shall be tested.
+In Pair Skating and Ice Dance either the man or the lady, but not both, shall be tested and shall be selected by random draw.